getzola/zola/docs/content/documentation/templates/pagination.md

 next: String?;
 // All pages for the current page
 pages: Array<Page>;
-// All pagers for this section, but with their `pages` attribute set to an empty array
-pagers: Array<Pagers>;
 // Which page are we on
 current_index: Number;
 ```